rgriff23/rgriff23.github.io/_posts/2017-06-29-Katie-Hinde-Twitterstorm.md

 Here is the text of 6 of those most popular tweets, in order of occurance:

 1. **@lawilson009:** I hate to be the negative Nancy in all this but this is just making more work for the employees there.
 Trust me retail is annoying as it is.
-2. **@surfbordt:** when you make a retain worker's life harder
+2. **@surfbordt:** when you make a retail worker's life harder
 3. **@upthetwerx:** White feminism is thinking you made a difference rearranging merch in one retail store and creating more work for minimum wage workers.
 4. **@AskTarget:** We aim to offer great selection & variety for every guest, & our tees are no exception.
 Check girls' selection here: tgt.biz/9l4t
 5. **@LiteralSalt:** Imagine being the person that stocked those tank tops then having to watch an obnoxious customer create more work for you.
 You're a knob.
 6. **@PrisonPlanet:** Did you just do something pointless & dumb to virtue signal and gain social brownie points from other idiots?
 Yes.
 Yes you did.

-Clearly, the most influential tweets in this storm were negative reactions (although Target keeps its tone pretty neutral while defending itself).
+Clearly, the most influential tweets in this Twitterstorm were negative reactions (although Target keeps its tone pretty neutral while defending itself).
 In the next section, I take a closer look at the content of the tweets by using sentiment analysis to explore the emotional content of the tweets and wordclouds to visualize the most commonly used words in the Twitterstorm.

 ## Sentiment analysis and word clouds

 I performed [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) to classify tweets according to their emotional valence or tone.
 I used two different algorithms to classify tweets according to their emotional content:

 1) **Emotional valence**: a five point scale that classifies each tweet as Very Negative, Negative, Neutral, Positive, or Very Positive.
 The method does not produce any missing values, since tweets that don't carry much emotional content get labeled 'Neutral'.

 2) **Emotional tone**: a six category system that uses a [naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) to characterize tweets as Joyful, Angry, Sad, Surprised, Fearful, or Disgusted.
 This method produces missing values when a tweet does not provide enough emotional content to be labeled.
 Just 36% of the the tweets in this dataset could be classified.

 Below are the distributions of the different sentiments in the Twitterstorm: